 So we asked Workopolis recruiters and members of the HR community where they find the most common resume half-truths, exaggerations, and lies.
 Here’s what they said were the most widespread falsehoods in Canadian resumes:

 - Education – HR managers surveyed said that many people claim to have obtained a degree, even before they have completed the program.
 If you’re in school, it’s important to say so.

 - Employment dates – People often fudge the dates of their previous employment to exaggerate their tenure in a role (or mask periods of unemployment in between jobs).

 - Second language proficiency – Candidates with a conversational knowledge of a second language often claim to have native fluency.
-This is particularly true of people with Canada’s high school French skills applying for jobs requiring written bilingualism.
-It doesn’t work out.

 How do people get caught lying on their resumes?

 The funny thing about lying on your resume is just how easy it is to be discovered.
 All the hiring manager has to do is ask your references the right questions, and the jig is up.
 Sure, many companies have policies on providing information about past employees.
 However, most HR departments will corroborate your job title, how long you worked there, and what your salary was.

 So, despite the temptation to make yourself look better and give yourself an edge over the competition, lying about your skills and experience on a resume (or LinkedIn profile) just isn’t worth it.
 Even a quick phone call to past employer can blow your cover.
 And exaggerated technical skill or language proficiency will quickly come to light on the job.